tinymce/tinydrive-dotnet-mvc-starter/readme.md

 ### 2. Change the `apiKey` in `tinydrive-dotnet-mvc-starter/appsettings.Development.json`

-You get the api key from the `API Key Manager` account manager at http://tiny.cloud.
+You get the API key from the `API Key Manager` account manager at http://tiny.cloud.

 ### 3. Create a `tinydrive-dotnet-mvc-starter/private.key` file containing your generated private RSA key

 You get the private RSA key from the `JWT Key Manager` account manager at http://tiny.cloud.

-### 4. Go to the directory and start the dev server
+### 4. Go to the directory and start the development server

 ```
 $ cd tinydrive-dotnet-starter